March 6, 2025

 While the sequence “been being” might seem unusual, it is not ungrammatical.
 It simply sounds awkward, so most writers avoid it by choosing other constructions.

-There are several ways to draw a tree diagram for sentences with multiple auxiliary verbs.
-On this website, we treat each auxiliary verb as the head of its own VP node, and each auxiliary selects a VP as its complement.
+There are several ways to represent a sequence of one or more auxiliaries followed by a lexical verb in a tree diagram.
+On this website, we analyze such a sequence as a chain of nested verb phrases (VPs), where each auxiliary functions as the head of its own VP and takes the next VP in the chain as its complement.
 The diagram above illustrates this style of analysis.

 Note: In the diagram, VA stands for auxiliary verb.
 (For explanations of other abbreviations, refer to the Concepts page.)